terug Code for photograph:

 Research: MAIDS Report

 In Europe, researchers have looked in detail at motorcycle crashes, and figures have been compared to figures of "average" motorcyclists (it should be noted that they included scooters and "light" motorcycles as well).
-This MAIDS-rapport is on-line.
+This MAIDS-rapport is on-line (you have to register to get the full report, but it's free).

 Some of the findings (we will relate to some of these figures in the items below):